microsoft/finops-toolkit/docs-mslearn/best-practices/compute.md

 ---
-title: FinOps best practices for Compute
+title: FinOps best practices for compute
-description: This article outlines a collection of proven FinOps practices for compute services.
+description: This article provides FinOps best practices for compute services, including cost optimization, efficiency improvements, and insights into Azure resources.
 author: bandersmsft
 ms.author: banders
-ms.date: 10/17/2024
+ms.date: 10/24/2024
 ms.topic: concept-article
 ms.service: finops
 ms.reviewer: arclares
 #customer intent: As a FinOps user, I want to understand what FinOps best practices I should use with compute services.
 ---

 <!-- markdownlint-disable-next-line MD025 -->
-# FinOps best practices for Compute
+# FinOps best practices for compute

 This article outlines a collection of proven FinOps practices for compute services.
+It provides guidance on optimizing costs, improving efficiency, and gaining insights into your compute resources in Azure.
+The practices are categorized based on the type of compute service, such as virtual machines (VM), Azure Kubernetes Service (AKS), and Azure Functions.

 <br>

 ## Azure Kubernetes Service

+The following section provides an Azure Resource Graph (ARG) query for AKS clusters.
+The query helps you gain insights into your VMs.

-### Query: AKS Cluster
+### Query - AKS cluster

-This Azure Resource Graph (ARG) query retrieves detailed information about Azure Kubernetes Service (AKS) clusters within your Azure environment.
+This ARG query retrieves detailed information about AKS clusters in your Azure environment.

-<h4>Category</h4>
+**Category**

 Resource management

-<h4>Query</h4>
+**Query**

 ```kql
 resources